sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 ### Changed

 - The saved searches UI has changed.
-There is now a Saved searches page in the user and organizations settings area.
+There is now a saved searches page in the user and organizations settings area.
 A saved search appears in the settings area of the user or organization it is associated with.

 ### Removed